Photography Blogging: The Complete Guide for Photographers (2026)

 While you may have a decent social media audience, blogging and SEO help even more people to find you via Google, and that stream of valuable website traffic is completely free too!

-In 2025, 75% of marketers still report that blogs continue to be a major traffic driver, especially as search evolves to favour valuable, evergreen content (HubSpot,2025).
+In 2025, 75% of marketers reported that blogs still continue to be a major traffic driver, especially as search evolves to favour valuable, evergreen content (HubSpot,2025).

 3. Photography blogging positions you as an expert